Music Will

 Music Will, formerly known as Little Kids Rock (LKR), is a nonprofit charity based in Montclair, New Jersey, that encourages and enables children to play popular music.
 It provides free music instruction and instruments to public school districts across the country, from kindergarten through high school.
-Their modern band curriculum is rooted in popular music (e.g., rock, blues, hip hop, reggae, country music, funk, etc.) and their teaching methods are rooted in teaching music as a second language, with a heavy emphasis on composition and improvisation.
+Their modern band curriculum is rooted in popular music (e.g., rock, blues, hip hop, reggae, country, funk, etc.) and their teaching methods are rooted in teaching music as a second language, with a heavy emphasis on composition and improvisation.
 It is the largest nonprofit music program in US public schools.

 History

 The program dates back to 1996 when David Wish, a first grade teacher in East Palo Alto, California, began giving free guitar lessons to his students, as he was frustrated with the lack of music programming at his school.
 He began by teaching his students the music they wanted to play, which led to him training other teachers to do the same.
 He coined the term "modern band" to describe the curriculum of his music class, later publishing Modern Band Method textbooks with Hal Leonard.

-In 2002, Wish started Little Kids Rock as a nonprofit organization, and in the following years, the programme was extended to New York City and several other public schools districts.
+In 2002, Wish started Little Kids Rock as a nonprofit organization, and in the following years, the program was extended to New York City and several other public schools districts.
 In September 2022, Little Kids Rock changed the organization's name to Music Will and announced a goal to reach one million more students in the next five years, and to expand to a wider variety of music styles.
 As of 2022, the program is in over 6,000 schools in 928 cities across 50 states.
 It has brought free music lessons and instruments to 1.2 million students in the US, donated more than 100,000 instruments, and trained teachers in music education.